listenToRipley/angular/README.md

 Communication between typescript components/business logic and the template.

-The only requirements for "string interpolation" is that it can resolve itself into a string.
+The only requirement for "string interpolation" is that it can resolve itself into a string.
 You cannot provide multiline logic.

 You can identify it since you will see it `{{between double curly brackets}}`

 #### Property Binding

-Providing a specific state to a HTML element through a method/state provided from your typescript.
+Provide a specific state to an HTML element through a method/state from your typescript.

 `[shows property binding in the html]="followedTheVariableName"`